YisusGaming/ishere/README.md

 Thank you for using the File Availability Checker!

-## About

-File availability checker written in Lua.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.